Mark Madsen (fighter): Ultimate Fighting Championship

 Madsen made his promotional debut against Danillo Belluardo on September 28, 2019 at UFC on ESPN+ 18.
 He won the fight via TKO in the first round.

 After recovering from shoulder injury and staph infection, Madsen returned to face Austin Hubbard on March 7, 2020 at UFC 248.
 He used his superior wrestling to win the fight by unanimous decision despite suffering a broken jaw during the course of the bout.

 Madsen faced Clay Guida on August 21, 2021 in the co-main event in UFC on ESPN: Cannonier vs. Gastelum.
 He won the fight via split decision.

 Madsen was scheduled to face Vinc Pichel on February 12, 2022 at UFC 271.
-However, they were pushed back to April 9, 2022 at UFC 273 due to unknown reasons.
+However, they were pushed back to April 9, 2022 at UFC 273 for unknown reasons.
 He won the fight via unanimous decision.

 Madsen was scheduled to face Drakkar Klose on October 29, 2022, at UFC Fight Night 213.
 However, Klose pulled out in mid-October due to an anterior cruciate ligament injury.
 He was replaced by Grant Dawson.
 In turn, the bout was moved to UFC Fight Night 214 on November 5, 2022.
 At the weigh-ins, Dawson weighed in at 157.5 pounds, one and a half pounds over the lightweight non-title fight limit.
-His bout is expected to proceed at catchweight and he will be fined 30% of his individual purse, which will go to Madsen.
-He lost the fight via a rear-naked choke submission in the third round.
+The bout proceeded at catchweight and Grant was fined 30% of his individual purse, which went to Madsen.
+Madsen lost the fight via a rear-naked choke submission in the third round.

+Madsen faced Jared Gordon on November 11, 2023, at UFC 295.
+He lost the bout at the end of the first round via TKO stoppage, getting dropped with an elbow and finished with ground and pound.

+On January 31, 2024, Madsen announced his retirement from MMA competition.

+Dominance Fighting Championship

+On June 17, 2024, Madsen announced that he would be launching a mixed martial arts promotion called Dominance Fighting Championship (DFC).
+The promotion held its inaugural event on September 21 at K.B.
+Hallen.